 Also of interest is that Allentown has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Allentown is a great place for families with children to consider.
-First of all, many other families with children live here, making Allentown a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Allentown has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Allentown is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Allentown’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Allentown is that it can take a long time to commute to work.
 In Allentown, the average commute to work is 32.56 minutes, which is quite a bit higher than the national average.